DEVELOPER

 Checkout Flow

-5. Handle the payment response by configuring a webhook in the Embedded Checkout Designer or verifying completion via the session status endpoint.
+6. Handle the payment response and verify completion via the session status endpoint.

-A checkout session progresses through the following statuses:
+A checkout session progresses through the following statuses.
+See step 6 in this guide for more details.

 DeclinedPayment was declined